azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

       status: passing
 ```

-The address should be the pod IP of an SSHD pod and the port should be the allocated port
+The address should be the pod IP of a Zenith SSHD pod, and the port should be the allocated port
 reported by the client.

 ## OIDC credentials not created